Updated November 2025

 Surrogacy Market Trends and Growth (2020 to 2025)

-- Higher infertility rates globally
+- 1. Higher rates of infertility worldwide

 Who Is Choosing Surrogacy in 2025?